casangi/testviper/README.md

 - Git Action Board
 - Octolense.com
 - Testspace.com
+- Test-reporter GitHub action

 ### Testspace
 Free account.
 Unlimited for open-source; includes constraints for private usage.
 Use the GitHub Marketplace to install Testspace - https://github.com/marketplace/testspace-com Live demo: https://s2.testspace.com/spaces/145811/current/308836/automated%20tests/Code%20Coverage/_details

+### test-reporter
+It is a github action that displays test results from popular testing frameworks directly in GitHub. https://github.com/marketplace/actions/test-reporter.
+It would be a complementary tool to testspace because testspace does not have the feature of showing which test failed in a PR or annotations and diffs.

 ## Central Dashboard for VIPER Ecosystem Integration Tests